karlis-vagalis/doxxer/README.md

-✨**doxxer**✨ is a highly configurable CLI tool written in *Rust* that simplifies and automates dynamic [SemVer](https://semver.org/) versioning by leveraging the latest Git tags and commits.
+✨**doxxer**✨ is your secret weapon for taming software versions!
+This highly configurable CLI tool, written in *Rust*, automates dynamic [SemVer](https://semver.org/) versioning by using your latest Git tags and commit history.

-It includes tag filtering, templating mechanisms, different output formats, many version bumping mechanisms and is the perfect tool to generate dynamic version on the fly.
-No more project programming language specific solution to get the version of the software your are developing!
+No more manual versioning headaches and inconsistent version numbers scattered across different projects and programming languages. `doxxer` streamlines this process, ensuring your versions and release tags are always accurate and consistent.

-This approach was heavily inspired by the output produced by the native `git decribe --tags`, which was my own de-facto solution for dynamic versioning of software projects.
+Inspired by the utility of `git describe --tags`, it offers robust features like tag filtering, powerful templating for custom version formats, various version bumping strategies, and multiple output options.

 ![image info](./docs/demo.gif)